SuadeLabs/fire/documentation/properties/type.md

 ### cd
 A certificate of deposit is also a promissory note, however can only be issued by a bank.
 It has a fixed maturity and specified fixed interest rate.

+### clo
+Collateralised Loan Obligation.
+A collateralized loan obligation (CLO) is a single security backed by a pool of debt.

 ### bill_of_exchange
 *Needs definition*